rderbier/Hololens-QRcodeSample/README.md

 ## Install
 Download NugetForUnity package

-Open the project in Unity3D
+Open the project in Unity3D.
+Microsoft.MixedReality.QR is handled by NuGet and will get installed.

-Import MRTK Foundation
+Import MRTK Foundation package (2.3) : after some tests with Nuget I decided to install MRTK through the normal "import custom package".

+Open the Scene QRSamples/QRSamples : accept the import of TMP Essential (Text Mesh Pro).

 Build in Unity3D